 Teachers who are dismissed on ill health grounds are responsible for making an application for ill health retirement to Teacher’s Pensions.
-To qualify, a teacher must have two years service.
+To qualify, teachers must have two years' service.
 The application forms for ill health retirement can be downloaded from the Teacher's pension website.

 The forms should be sent to Teachers Pensions together with any additional medical evidence that the member wants to include.
 Teachers’ Pensions will consider the application and the Authority and teacher will be notified of the decision.

 If ill health is granted and the teacher is still actively teaching, arrangements must be made for this to cease immediately.
 The Authority will provide details of the member’s pensionable service and salary from the date of their last submission to Teachers’ Pensions, up to the last day of pensionable service.

 If the application is accepted then there are two levels of ill health benefits that may be granted.
 The levels depend on which of the following conditions are satisfied:

 - permanently unable to teach but are able to do other work - In this circumstance applicants could receive immediate payment of their accrued benefits or